 In this case, if a "standard" integer is used, the application may access a truncated memory address, therefore an invalid address.

-type of WLanguage: this type is using a 8-byte integer in 64 bits and a 4-byte integer in 32 bits!
+type of WLanguage: this type is uses an 8-byte integer in 64-bit and a 4-byte integer in 32-bit!

 - Don't forget to check that the APIs used exist in "64-bit" mode.
 And make sure that the DLL does not have a different name in "64-bit" mode and that its operating mode is identical.

 If differences are noticed, you have the ability to use In64bitMode to call the API corresponding to the current system.

 - In 64-bit, if a value that is too large is assigned to a 1, 2, 4 or 8-byte Integer variable, the value of the variable will not be the same as in 32-bit.